SEERNET/developer-docs/docs/speaker-enrollment-api.md

 ```

 > For every successfull enrollment the response will containe message as "Success".
->  Repeat the enrollment with different audios untill the status message changes to
-> "Complete".
-Then proceed with speaker identification

  <br />
 > Enroll a user atleast thrice with 3 different audio, each about 10-12 seconds.